-Valuing and dividing retirement accounts is more complex than most attorneys expect.
+Valuing and dividing retirement accounts in divorce is more complex than most attorneys expect.
 An experienced financial professional can provide ideas to help divide these accounts strategically – and avoid unnecessary costs.

 By Pam Friedman, Divorce Financial Analyst

-1. Can a retirement account be divided without triggering taxes?
+1. Can retirement accounts in divorce be divided without triggering taxes?

 A tax-free division is possible, but each plan or account has different requirements.
 Without the right process, clients may be subject to significant taxes, penalties, expenses and ultimately an un-equitable division.